A method to determine wall shear stress from mean profiles in turbulent boundary layers

+where, $H$ is the shape factor defined as the ratio of $\delta^*$ and momentum thickness ($\theta$).
+Note that the relation $U_e^+V_e^+=H$ \citep{wei2016, kumar2018} is used in Eq. \eqref{eq:Tmodelin}.
 The mean shear stress model was validated for a range of $Re$ using past simulations and experiments.
-Since, most past work do not report the $V$ profile, \cite{kumar2021} also provided a compact model for $V/V_e$ as function of $y/\delta$, i.e.,
+Since, most past work do not report the $V$ profile, \cite{kumar2021} also provided a compact model for $V/V_e$ as function of $\eta$, i.e.,

 where the model constants $a=0.5055$ and $b=1.156$.
 Now, Eq. \eqref{eq:Tmodelin} can be rearranged to obtain